No time to visit the gym?

-Pedaling is an excellent way for you to enjoy a low impact cardiovascular (or cardio) workout while burning calories and pounds.
+Pedaling is an excellent way for your body to enjoy a low impact cardiovascular (or cardio) workout while burning calories and pounds.
 Regular exercise is vital to help our bodies function at an optimum level.
-You may eat the right things, but without exercising on a regular basis you may soon feel out of balance.
+You may eat the right things, but without exercising on a regular basis you can soon feel out of balance.

 Spinning those pedals is also a form of low impact aerobic exercise which increases your heart rate.
 When this is sustained for a period of 20 minutes or more it helps the flow of blood and nutrients to the lower back area.
-This can help reduce stiffness and sore joints in this area as detailed in an article on “low impact aerobic exercise” by Dr. Peter F. Ullrich, Jr., MD, an Orthopedic Surgeon.
+This can help reduce stiffness and sore joints in this area according to a medical article titled: “low impact aerobic exercise” by Dr. Peter F. Ullrich, Jr., MD, an Orthopedic Surgeon.
 A recumbent style of bike will give you more support for your back.

-A good exercise bike will provide you with a variety of resistance settings, adjustments and built in programs.
-This means that you can simulate gentle inclines to steep hills, or just a casual warm up as if you are riding along a flat road.
+A good stationary upright exercise bicycle will provide you with a variety of resistance settings, adjustments and built in programs.
+This means that you can simulate conditions such as gentle inclines to steep hills.
+Or maybe just a casual warm up as if you are riding along a flat road.
 As you increase your levels of stamina you will no doubt want to experience more varied programs with changing levels of difficulty.
 Most bikes will give you the ability to add customized programs in addition to those built in.
 No need to wear a helmet or worry about being run off the road!
 Of course, no punctures ever!

 On a more serious note, it is important to drink plenty of water to maintain personal hydration both before and while using your stationary bike.
 Avoid eating at least 30 minutes before getting on your bike.
 Start off with a low or zero resistance setting to help your body adjust to the new exercise.
-Moderation is the key when starting any new form of exercise or fitness training, and getting the technique right is the most important thing to help prevent injury.
+Moderation is the key when starting any new form of exercise activity or fitness training, and getting the technique right is the most important thing to help prevent injury to muscles and tendons.

 Let your Body Feel Alive – Spice up your Relationship with that Exercise Bike

 Since you intend to spend some quality time on your stationary exercise bike it makes sense for that time to be as enjoyable as possible.
 Get your iPod or mp3 player charged up and make sure it is close at hand so you can have music while you ride.
 Or put on a music video clip or concert of your favorite artist.
-Choose something that you like to move to, something that lifts your spirits.
+Choose something that you like to move to, something that lifts your spirits and helps reduce stress.

 If you prefer a more peaceful environment then maybe there is a book you have not yet got around to reading?
 A magazine to catch up on?

-You will get warm or even perspire, so get some airflow happening around the bike.
-Wear loose fitting clothes to help stay cool, making sure they will not get caught up in any moving parts of the bike.
+You will get warm and even perspire, so get some airflow happening around the bike.
+Wear loose fitting clothes to help stay cool, making sure they will not get caught up in any moving parts of the bike while cycling.
 You are not at the gym so your choice of clothing is almost unlimited.

 Don’t forget to set a timer to limit yourself to a fixed session time.
-Pedaling for too long the first few times may mean your legs will feel very wobbly and you could also get dizzy from the over exertion.
+Pedaling for too long the first few times may mean your legs will feel very wobbly, and you could also get dizzy from the intensity of the exertion.
 Remember, moderation and fun is the key here.

 Common Exercise Bike Questions Answered